arjamizo/osm/README.md

 The source is available at https://github.com/nmalcolm/osm.
 See `HACKING.md` for more information.
 If you are unsure what to do with this, you may prefer to use a pre-built binary instead.

-No installation is needed.
-You only need to run OSM and the rest will be taken care for you.
+No installation is needed, although packages may become available in the future.

 Hacking
 =======

 Please see `HACKING.md`.

-Help?
+Help
 =======

 Please see `HELP.md`.